 5. Consider Replacing Your Furnace

 If your furnace is around 15 to 20 years old or you’re having trouble with a high heating bill, it may be time to purchase a new, more energy-efficient furnace.
 A heat pump is a great option for homes in Florida since it’s pulling from the heat already outside to warm your house.
 You’ll want to determine if you need to replace your furnace before the winter so that you can have a warm, comfortable home when the cold comes.
-Right now, during the fall, is a great time to start having these conversations with your HVAC technician.
+Right now, during the late summer and fall, is a great time to start having these conversations with your HVAC technician.

 Repair or Replace Your Furnace This Winter with Comfort Temp